 As you spend more time trading, you’ll get a good feel for price action, price action reversals and when a market is set up to explode higher or lower.
 Then it’s up to you to use your price action knowledge to lock in profits when you notice a price action pattern is emerging.

 This exit strategy is based on price action.
-For example, you might see a candlestick reversal pattern that indicates the trend is coming to an end.
+For example, you might see candlestick reversal patterns that indicate the trend is coming to an end.

 One technical indicator that many professional traders love to use is the Average True Range (ATR).
 This gives you an idea of how much a market moves over a specific time period.